Tural-Hamidov/Instacart_Market_Basket_Analysis_Project_-Python-and-Statistics-/README.md

 - Orders are concentrated during the daytime, especially between **10 AM and 3 PM**
 - Customers tend to shop more at the **beginning of the week**
 - Many customers reorder products on a **weekly cycle**, with a strong peak at **7 days**
-- The most popular and most reordered products are mostly **fresh produce, dairy, and everyday essentials**
+- The most popular and most reordered products are mostly **fresh produce, dairy, beverages, and everyday essentials**
 - Most orders are relatively small, typically containing around **5–6 items**
-- The products most often added to the cart first are also mostly **produce, dairy, and beverages**
+- The products most often added to the cart first are also mostly **produce, dairy, beverages, and other essentials**
 - Customer reorder behavior is generally moderate to high, suggesting repeated and routine shopping habits
-- Statistical analysis showed that order activity is centered around midday, while the correlation between order time and reorder interval is almost zero
+- Correlation analysis showed mostly weak relationships between the selected numerical variables
+- `order_id` and `user_id` were excluded from correlation analysis because they are identifier columns and do not represent meaningful measurable features
+- Spearman correlation was used because the selected variables were not assumed to be normally distributed

 ---